Refurbishing: a sustainable alternative

 - In our Proximus Distribution Center in Courcelles, we refurbish modems, decoders, power supplies, Wi-Fi Boosters and smartphones on-site.
 By September 2021, Proximus had already refurbished and reconditioned 670,000 devices.

-- With our "Don't Miss the Call" initiative, we collect old smartphones, tablets and mobile phones in order to refurbish or recycle them.
+- We collect smartphones, tablets and mobile phones in order to refurbish or recycle them.
 We do this together with our partner Umicore.
 Devices that can no longer be reused are recycled by Umicore in order to reuse the valuable raw materials they contain.
 This is called "Urban Mining".

 - Via our Proximus Shops and our online webshop, we now propose refurbished smartphones to our customers as an alternative to new devices.
 These are about 30 to 50% cheaper and come with a 2-year warranty just like a new smartphone.
 In addition to our offer of refurbished devices, our customers can find a lot of information about refurbishing and recycling on proximus.be.